 Director: Justin Lin, flush from his critical success with "Better Luck Tomorrow," comes on since he's Asian and this is set in Japan.
 Although this was intended to be a standalone sequel to the series, it's now become canon with creative time-hopping involved.
-He also brought Sung King, who was also called Han, from "Better Luck Tomorrow" as a bit of a bonus crossover, although they're not technically the same character.
+He also brought Sung Kang, who was also called Han, from "Better Luck Tomorrow" as a bit of a bonus crossover, although they're not technically the same character.

 Writer: Chris Morgan, the beginning of a beautiful friendship with the franchise

 The cast: Lucas Black, Sung Kang, Bow Wow, Brian Tee